About me and what my work involves

-Me.
-I am the mind and energy behind this all.
-I had the crazy idea to commit to 52 sporting challenges in 52 weeks while working in banking - it turned out to be a career defining decision - made one sleepless night trying to figure out how I could make the next year better than the last.
-The video on this page gives a flavour of the success of that - it was a year like no other!
+I guess this chapter of my journey begins with the slightly crazy idea to commit to 52 sporting challenges in 52 weeks while working in banking.
+It turned out to be a career defining decision - made one sleepless night trying to figure out how I could make the next year better than the last.
+The video below gives a flavour of the “Exerk 52in52”.

 The 52 challenges in 52 weeks happened in 2015.
 A lot happened that year.
 Good and bad.
 The bad I share behind closed doors - I sometimes find myself talking about it in interviews, on podcasts or in my talks…but I never quite know when.
 The good was that I became a health & fitness columnist for the Evening Standard Online, completed the challenges, kept my job and met a whole host of incredible people.